China Sanctions Pelosi, Cancels Military, Climate Talks With US

-"There is no justification for this extreme, disproportionate and escalatory military response," Blinken said, speaking at a news conference during the sidelines of the ASEAN Regional Forum in Cambodia.
+"There is no justification for this extreme, disproportionate and escalatory military response," Blinken told a news conference on the sidelines of the ASEAN Regional Forum in Cambodia.
 He added, "now, they've taken dangerous acts to a new level."

-China launched its largest ever military drills in the seas and skies around Taiwan on Thursday, a day after Pelosi enraged Beijing by making a solidarity trip to the island, the highest-level U.S. visitor to Taiwan in 25 years.
-The live-fire drills are scheduled to continue until noon on Sunday.

-On Friday, China's military conducted air and sea drills to the north, southwest and east of Taiwan "to test the troops' joint combat capabilities," the Eastern Theatre Command of the People's Liberation Army (PLA) said in a statement on its official Weibo account.
+On Friday, China's military conducted air and sea drills to the north, southwest and east of Taiwan "to test the troops' joint combat capabilities," the Eastern Theater Command of the People's Liberation Army (PLA) said in a statement.

 Blinken emphasized that the United States would not take actions to provoke a crisis, but it would continue to support regional allies and conduct standard air and maritime transit through the Taiwan Strait.